Any time we can help a customer help themselves, we consider it a victory.

 1. Create a knowledge base for your customers

 Use a knowledge base to host and organize all of your support resources in a single, easily accessible hub for your customers and team.
-We are always updating and refining our library of support documentation to equip our customers with all the information they need to determine their own success.
+At SnapEngage, we are always updating and refining our library of support documentation to equip our customers with all the information they need to determine their own success.

 Be a guide, not a crutch.
 Especially in your onboarding process, try to educate and encourage your customers to use the resources you’ve created to help them succeed.